-Benjamin C. Terry Environmental Services Section

-ompliance with environmental statutory and other legal regulatory requirements is a fundamental responsibility of all federal agencies.
-In 2007, SRS continued to meet or exceed performance expectations with respect to the management of environmental protection media areas (air, water, and waste programs, etc.).
-No Notices of Violation (NOVs), which can be issued by the Environmental Protection Agency (EPA) or the South Carolina Department of Health and Environmental Control (SCDHEC), were incurred by SRS in 2007.
+Michael E. Roper Regulatory Integration & Environmental Services ompliance with environmental statutory and other legal regulatory requirements is a fundamental responsibility of all federal agencies.
+In 2008, SRS continued to meet or exceed performance expectations with respect to the management of environmental protection media (air, water, waste programs, etc.).

-This chapter focuses on Washington Savannah River Company's (WSRC's) integration of numerous environmental requirements mandated by existing statutes, regulations, and policies implemented through the Environmental Management System (EMS).
-All 14 contractor requirements mandated by DOE Order 450.1, "Environmental Protection Program," are appropriately considered in the WSRC Integrated Safety Management System (ISMS) structure.
+The Management and Operating (M&O) contract for SRS transferred on August 1, 2008, from Washington Savannah River Company (WSRC) to Savannah River Nuclear Solutions, LLC (SRNS), and with it transitioned the responsibility for oversight of the site's Environmental Management System (EMS).
+This chapter focuses on the integration of numerous environmental requirements mandated by existing statutes, regulations, and policies implemented through the EMS.
+All contractor requirements mandated by U.S. Department of Energy (DOE) Order 450.1A, "Environmental Protection Program," are appropriately considered in the site's Integrated Safety Management System (ISMS) structure.

-A management system is a tool used to pursue policies and goals established by an organization by properly managing its operations and activities.
-It is not a stand-alone environmental program or a data management program.
-When properly implemented, a management system enables an organization to clearly identify and establish environmental goals, develop and implement plans to meet the goals, determine measurable progress toward the goals, and take steps to ensure continuous improvement.
+A management system is a tool established by an organization to manage its operations and activities in the pursuit of its policies and goals.
+In the case of the EMS, it is not a stand-alone environmental program or a data management program.
+When properly implemented, this management system enables SRS to clearly identify and establish environmental goals, develop and implement plans to meet the goals, determine measurable progress toward the goals, and take steps to ensure continuous improvement.

 Executive Order (EO) 13423, "Strengthening Federal Environmental, Energy, and Transportation Management," was signed by President Bush January 24, 2007.
 This order directs each federal agency to use an EMS as the management framework to implement, manage, measure, and continually improve upon sustainable environmental, energy, and transportation practices.
-EO 13423 mandates that the EMS shall include corresponding objectives and targets to meet DOE goals in the areas listed below:
+EO 13423 mandates that the EMS shall include corresponding federal agency-specific objectives and targets to meet goals in the areas listed below.

-Energy Efficiency and Reduction of Greenhouse Gas Emissions

-- Use of Renewable Energy - Water Conservation - Fleet Management - Construction and Renovation of High-Performance Buildings - Electronics Stewardship and Purchasing - Reduction in the Use of Toxic and Hazardous Chemicals and Materials - Acquisition of Environmentally Preferable Goods - Pollution and Waste Prevention and Recycling
+- Energy Efficiency and Reduction of Greenhouse Gas Emissions - Use of Renewable Energy - Water Conservation - Fleet Management - Construction and Renovation of High-Performance Buildings - Electronics Stewardship and Purchasing - Reduction in the Use of Toxic and Hazardous Chemicals and Materials - Acquisition of Environmentally Preferable Goods - Pollution and Waste Prevention and Recycling